SPLC complaint in David v. Signal International, LLC

 Plaintiffs: Hemant Khuttan, Andrews Issac Padaveettiyl, Sony Vasudevan Sulekha and Palanyandi Thangamani.
 (List does not include all original plaintiffs, some of whom became plaintiffs in related suits after class action status was denied.)

-Defendants: Signal International LLC, Malvern C. Burnett and Sachin Dewan.
+Defendants: Signal International LLC, Law Offices of Malvern C. Burnett, Malvern C. Burnett, Dewan Consultants, and Sachin Dewan.
 (List does not include all original defendants, only those who were still defendants at the time of trial.)

 EEOC complaint in EEOC v.
 Signal International

-Three years after the SPLC filed its lawsuit, the U.S. Equal Employment Opportunity Commission filed suit against Signal, accusing the company of discriminating against the Indian guest workers in the David case filed by the SPLC and its co-counsel.
-The EEOC’s lawsuit also alleges that Signal retaliated against the workers – firing them, detaining them and attempting to deport them – when they tried to oppose the company’s discriminatory practices.
+Three years after the SPLC filed its lawsuit, the U.S. Equal Employment Opportunity Commission sued Signal, accusing the company of discriminating against the Indian guest workers in the David case filed by the SPLC and its co-counsel.
+The EEOC’s lawsuit also alleged that Signal retaliated against the workers – firing them, detaining them and attempting to deport them – when they tried to oppose the company’s discriminatory practices.